PrenithaRajesh/PrenithaRajesh/README.md

 🔭 I’m currently **a second year student pursuing B.Tech Computer Science**

-🌱 I’m currently learning **React.js and backend development using Java**
+🌱 I’m currently working on **React.js and backend development using Java**

 👯 I’m looking to collaborate on **Frontend development projects**